ardataskoparan123/DSA210---Project/README.md

   - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related genes KRAS, EGFR and ALK.

-  - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related gene KRAS.
+  - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related genes KRAS, EGFR and ALK.

 ---